Significant Accounting Policies

 Cash and cash equivalents include cash short-term investments that are highly liquid investments with original maturities of three months or less.
 Cash short-term investments consist primarily of short-term U.S. Treasury money market funds and a portfolio of highly rated bank deposits and are stated at cost, which approximates fair market value due to the short-term maturity.
 Cash in banks and in transit also include credit card sales transactions that are settled early in the following period.

-Inventories are valued at the lower of cost (using the first-in, first-out or “FIFO” method) or market.
-For department stores, regional warehouses and store distribution centers, we value inventories using the retail method (RIM).
-Under RIM, retail values of merchandise groups are converted to a cost basis by applying the specific average cost factors to groupings of merchandise.
+Inventories are valued at the lower of cost (using the first-in, first-out or "FIFO" method) or market.
+For department stores, regional warehouses and store distribution centers, we value inventories using the retail method.
+Under the retail method, retail values are converted to a cost basis by applying specific average cost factors to groupings of merchandise.
 For Internet, we use standard cost, representing average vendor cost, to determine lower of cost or market.

 Property and Equipment, Net

 We expense routine maintenance and repairs when incurred.
 We capitalize major replacements and improvements.
-We remove the cost of assets sold or retired and the related accumulated depreciation or amortization from the accounts and include any resulting gain or loss in net income/(loss).
+We remove the cost of assets sold or retired and the related accumulated depreciation or amortization from the accounts and include any resulting gain or loss in income from continuing operations.

-We recognize a liability for the fair value of our conditional asset retirement obligations, which are primarily related to asbestos removal, when probable and if the liability’s fair value can be reasonably estimated.
+We recognize a liability for the fair value of our conditional asset retirement obligations, which are primarily related to asbestos removal, when incurred if the liability's fair value can be reasonably estimated.